-(6) Internal Controls
+(5) Internal Controls

-- (a) General The Audit Committee shall monitor the system of internal control. - (b) Establishment, Review and Approval The Audit Committee shall require management to implement and maintain appropriate policies and systems of internal control in accordance with applicable laws, regulations and guidance, including internal control over financial reporting and disclosure and to review, evaluate and approve these procedures.
-The Audit Committee shall review management's annual report on internal control over financial reporting and the external auditors' report on internal controls.
-As part of this review at least annually, the Audit Committee shall consider and review with management, the external auditors, the Chief Auditor, the Executive Vice-President and Deputy General Counsel, Legal, Governance and Control, and the Chief Compliance Officer: - (i) the effectiveness of, or weaknesses or deficiencies in: the design or operation of CIBC's internal controls; the overall control environment for managing business risks; and accounting, financial and disclosure controls (including, without limitation, controls over financial reporting), operational controls, and legal and regulatory controls (including with respect to money laundering and terrorist financing) and the impact of any identified weaknesses in internal controls on management's conclusions;
+- (a) General The Audit Committee shall monitor the system of internal control and ensure that senior management establishes and maintains adequate and effective internal control system and processes. - (b) Establishment, Review and Approval The Audit Committee shall require management to implement and maintain appropriate policies and systems of internal control in accordance with applicable laws, regulations and guidance, including internal control over financial reporting and disclosure and to review, evaluate and approve these procedures.
+The Audit Committee shall review management's annual report on internal control over financial reporting and the external auditors' report on internal controls over financial reporting.
+As part of this review at least annually, the Audit Committee shall consider and review the following with management, the external auditors and the Chief Auditor: - (i) the effectiveness of, or weaknesses or deficiencies in: the design or operation of CIBC's internal controls; the overall control environment for managing business risks; and accounting, financial and disclosure controls (including, without limitation, controls over financial reporting), operational controls, and legal and regulatory controls (including with respect to anti-money laundering and terrorist financing) and the impact of any identified weaknesses in internal controls on management's conclusions;